Mimaaa/MINOR_WD_PEMA-NODE/README.md

 # MovieYAY App

-This application is made for the Web Development Minor.
+This application is made for the Web Development Minor: Performance Matters course.

 ## What does it do?
 - NodeJS & Express for server-side rendering